ChronoMonochrome/linux-mainlining/README.md

 Ok, so lets get started.
 I'm assuming that you already know how to compile a Linux kernel and how to work with the Git version-control system, so I won't cover it here.

 First of all, I'm assuming we already have some working kernel source.
 In this example I'll start with the Midas mainline [kernel](https://github.com/fourkbomb/linux/commits/zz-old/linux-4.13) provided thanks to Simon Shields.
 Unfortunately, we currently lack support of some drivers like the GPU and the DRM subsystem.
-Of course we have a [Lima](https://gitlab.freedesktop.org/lima/mesa) driver in the kernel, but getting this to work probably deserves another article on that.
+Of course we have a [Lima](https://gitlab.freedesktop.org/lima/mesa) driver support in the kernel, but getting this to work probably deserves another article on that.
 So, we also have some older kernels, e.g. the LineageOS kernel (Linux 3.0), mine upgrade of LineageOS kernel to Linux 3.4, [Dorimanx kernel](https://github.com/dorimanx/Dorimanx-SG2-I9100-Kernel) (partial updates upto Linux 3.14).
 An ultimate point is to take some drivers from these kernels and port them into the mainline.

 Ok, starting by now and just porting any stuff from such and old kernel version 3.4 to the mainline doesn't seem any straightforward by now.